How to Compute MOSFET Switching Losses

 Summarizing How to Compute MOSFET Switching Losses

-I hope this article can give you insights and guidance when you start your own design.
+I hope this article can give insights and guidance when you start your own design.
 Summarizing here the key points to consider on how to compute MOSFET switching losses.

-1. Switching loss is happening during the time the MOSFET is either switching to on or to off state.
+1. Switching loss is happening during the time the MOSFET is either switching to on or off state.

 2. Switching losses are dependent on the switching frequency.